 The folder contains two bookmark files – Bookmarks and Bookmarks.bak.
 Bookmarks.bak is the most recent backup, taken when you last opened your browser.

 If you don’t see the .bak file extension and just see two files named Bookmarks, click the Organize menu and select “Folder and search options.”

 In the Folder Options window, click over to the View tab and uncheck the “Hide extensions for known file types” option.
 You’ll now see the previously hidden .bak extension.

 To restore the backup, close all open Chrome browser windows.
-With Chrome closed, delete the Bookmarks file and rename Bookmarks.bak to Bookmarks.
+With Chrome closed, rename the Bookmarks file to Bookmarks.old and rename Bookmarks.bak to Bookmarks.
 (You should probably make a copy of both Bookmarks files and put them into another folder before you do any renaming).